nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The current version of `cedit` only supports replacing **all tags** with the **updated tag** provided by the `cedit` command.
-In the future, there will be an update to the `cedit` command, where the client is able to choose which tag to **retain ** as well as which tag to **edit**.
+In the future, there will be an update to the `cedit` command, where the user is able to choose which tag to **retain ** as well as which tag to **edit**.

 #### `sort` Command.